CPRyan/BioAge2/README.md

 # BioAge

+This package is an upgraded version of the BioAge package, designed to improve flexibility of implementation.
+Additional waves of data will be incorporated at a later date.

-This package measures biological aging using data from the National Health and Nutrition Examination Survey (NHANES).
+The original package measures biological aging using data from the National Health and Nutrition Examination Survey (NHANES).
 The package uses published biomarker algorithms to calculate three biological aging
 measures: Klemera-Doubal Method (KDM) biological age, phenotypic age, and homeostatic dysregulation.

-**Citing the package**
+**Citing the original package**

 Kwon, D., Belsky, D.W.
 A toolkit for quantification of biological age from blood chemistry and organ function test data: BioAge.
 GeroScience